fuzzdb-project/fuzzdb/README.md

 FuzzDB is the most comprehensive Open Source database of malicious inputs, predictable resource names, greppable strings for server response messages, and other resources like web shells.
 It's like an application security scanner, without the scanner.
 # Download #

-**Preferred method is to check out sources via git, since new payloads are added frequently**
+**Preferred method is to check out sources via git, new payloads are added frequently**
 ```
 git clone git@github.com:fuzzdb-project/fuzzdb.git fuzzdb
 ```